KH40-khoast40/MES40/README.md

 MMD Extended Shader with things that MMD doesn't support natively, "a bit" project-diva-dedicated

 ## Supports
+- All the existed features that are available in MMD default shader
 - Animated Texture ( APNG / gif )
 - Normal Map
 - Specular Map